nesquena/rabl/README.md

 ### Child Nodes ###

+Often a response requires including nested information from data associated with the parent model:

+    child :address do
+      attributes :street, :city, :zip, :state
+    end

-You can also add child nodes from an arbitrary source:
+You can also add child nodes from an arbitrary data source:

     child @posts => :foobar do
       attributes :id, :title
     end

-or simply use existing model associations:
+or use model associations with an alias:

     # Renders all the 'posts' association
     # from the model into a node called 'foobar'